 The Philippine Social Security System

-In 1957 the Philippine government created an agency to provide retirement and health benefits for all members.
+In 1957 the Philippine government created the SSS, an agency to provide retirement and health benefits for all members.
 The SSS is a social insurance program for private sector wage earners in the Philippines.
 Retirement, sickness, maternity, partial disability, pension, and death are some of the many benefits available to SSS members.

-Filing for Death and Funeral Claims
+Filing Death Claims

-It is important to understand that funeral claims are different from death claims.
+Again, funeral claims are different from death claims.
 Funeral claims are given to the person who shouldered the funeral expenses regardless of his/her relationship to the SSS member.
 As of this moment, funeral claims amount to Php20,000. each.
 The documents you need to file this claim are as follows:

 - Waiver, if the claimant is not the one named in the official receipt.
 Include authentic identification (with signature) of the one waiving the benefit.